kiedtl/roguelike/doc/intro.md

 number on the HUD.
 Press the number to activate the pattern, then follow the instructions in the log.

+Check out the [pattern reference](patterns.md) for information on the movement patterns initially given to you.

 ![GIF](https://tilde.team/~kiedtl/images/rl/intro/12.gif)

 **Seek out rings to get more movement patterns.** This is akin to finding a